SmartDataAnalytics/Sparqlify/README.md

 * `/snorql` shows the SNORQL web frontend
 * `/pubby` is the entry point to the Linked Data interface

-The configDirectory argument is mandatory and must point to a directory containing the files:
+The configDirectory argument is mandatory and must be an *absolute* path to a directory containing the files:
 * `platform.properties` This file contains configuration parameters that can be adjusted, such as the database connection.
 * `views.sparqlify` The set of Sparqlify view definition to use.

+I recommend to copy `config/example` to `config/your-project-config`.

 The platform *applies autoconfiguration to Pubby and Snorql*:
 * Snorql: Namespaces are those of the views.sparqlify file.